akbinod/akbinod.Tuner/README.md

 find_circles(image, (50,5))
 ```

 <b>And that's pretty much it!
-This is all you need to know to get a tuning UI with built in grid search up and running.</b>
+This is all you need to know to get a tuning UI (with grid search) up and running.</b>

 You're at a good stopping point if you're happy receiving ints as args.
 Read on if you would like to receive json, etc.